 Law at Cambridge

-Although our course is primarily concerned with English law, there are opportunities to study other legal systems, including civil (Roman) law, EU law, and international law.
+Although our course (referred to elsewhere as LLB) is primarily concerned with English law, there are opportunities to study other legal systems, including civil (Roman) law, EU law, and international law.
 You can also study theoretical and sociological aspects of law such as jurisprudence or parts of criminology.